-5.2.
-The Compiler
+5.2 The Compiler

-The compiler is based on the LLVM framework and ensures that data and executable code are placed in the appropriate locations in virtual memory so that the OS's services just presented can transparently migrate applications between ISAs.
+The compiler is built on LLVM and ensures that data and executable code are placed in the appropriate locations in virtual memory so that the OS's services can transparently migrate applications between ISAs.
 The toolchain must also provide these guarantees with minimal impact on performance.
-Hence, for application state which cannot have common layout without a large impact on performance (e.g., a thread's runtime stack S_i), state transformation is provided by the runtime (Section 5.3).
+Hence, for application state that is not laid out in a common format (e.g., a thread's runtime stack S_i), state transformation is provided by the runtime (Section 5.3).

 There were two design goals for the compiler toolchain.
 The first was to prepare applications to be migratable among architectures without developer intervention.
 Hence, the compiler needed to support traditional SMP semantics and application interfaces, such as the standard C library, POSIX threads library, etc. The second was to limit changes to the core compiler itself.
-This allowed compiled applications to benefit from existing compiler analyzes and optimizations to generate highly tuned machine code.
-Additionally, by limiting changes to the generated code (e.g., no changes to stack frame layout as required in [24, 68]), it makes the job of porting the toolchain to new architectures simpler.
+This allowed compiled applications to benefit from existing compiler analyses and optimizations to generate highly tuned machine code.
+Additionally, by limiting changes to the generated code (e.g., no changes to stack frame layout as required in [22, 66]), it makes the job of porting the toolchain to new architectures simpler.

-Figure 2: The compilation process and resulting cross-binary virtual memory layout.
+Figure 2.
+The compilation process and resulting cross-binary virtual memory layout.

 Compiler Architecture.
-We modified clang/LLVM [40] as the compiler for ARM64 and x86-64.
-We also modified the GNU gold [66] linker to change the application layout to enforce a common address space among ISAs.
+We modified clang/LLVM [38] as the compiler for ARM64 and x86-64.
+We also modified the GNU gold [64] linker to change the application layout to enforce a common address space among ISAs.
 The compilation process is shown in Figure 2.
 After an initial profiling phase, the compiler inserts migration points into the application source so that the application has the chance to migrate between architectures more frequently.
-Next, the toolchain runs standard compiler optimizations and several custom passes over LLVM's intermediate representation (LLVM bitcode) to enable symbol alignment.
+Next, the toolchain runs standard compiler optimizations and several custom passes over LLVM's intermediate representation (LLVM bitcode [1]) to enable symbol alignment.
 Then, the architecture-specific backends generate binaries for each available architecture in the system.
 Finally, all application symbols are aligned so that global data are laid out in a common format and code memory pages can be aliased by the OS heterogeneous binary loader.
 We describe each component in the following sections.

+5.2.1 Migration Points

-5.2.1.
-Migration Points Because the kernel cannot interrupt and migrate threads between architectures at arbitrary locations, application threads check if the scheduler has requested a migration at known-good locations.
+Because the kernel cannot interrupt and migrate threads between architectures at arbitrary locations, application threads check if the scheduler has requested a migration at knowngood locations.
 These migration points are implemented entirely in user-space.
-The kernel scheduler interacts with the application through a shared memory page between user- and kernel-space (vDSO).
+The kernel scheduler interacts with the application through a shared memory page between user-and kernel-space (vDSO).
 When the scheduler wants threads to migrate, it sets a flag on the page requesting the migration.
 At migration points threads check if the flag has been set, and if so, they initiate the state transformation and migration mechanisms detailed below.